jmcarbo/consul-externalservice/README.md

 TargetState must be one of:
 "stopped" (if you currently do not want the service to be watched), "running" (if you DO want the service to be watched), and "deleted" if you want the service definition to be deleted by the service node watcher.
-Delete is not currently implemented but can be easily added.

 Thus external services can be defined from any consul accessible point but will not be instantiated if there is no consul-externalservice watcher running for the defined external service node.